 Forecast your own life

 The house you’re buying today should suit your life in the years to come.
 If you plan on staying there for the next decade, for example, what life events do you expect to happen?
 Do you plan to have kids, expect one of your ageing parents to move in with you?
 All of this should be considered when purchasing that house.
 Moving is a huge expense, having to do so for one extra bedroom or slightly more square footage will be a hassle.
 Avoid all that by buying the house you need now and in the near future.

 More tips for First Time Home Buyers to keep in mind

-- Understand the difference between a variable and fixed rate.
+- Understand the difference between a variable and a fixed rate.
 A variable mortgage is tied to the floating rate, which can change during your term.
-A fixed-rate stays the same regardless of where interest rates go.
+A fixed rate stays the same regardless of where interest rates go.

 - Make every effort to have a 20 percent down payment, this will avoid expensive Canada Mortgage and Housing Corporation (CMHC) insurance that is required on any home with less than that amount of down payment.

 - Put money aside for your closing costs.
 After realtor fees, you can spend roughly 1.5 percent to 4 percent of your purchase price on closing costs.
 Expenses such as a home inspection, legal fees, and land transfer taxes can all add up.